bmacnaughton/gulp-markers/README.md

 ### Why use gulp-markers? ##

 `gulp-markers` replaces all of the previous tools I was using; it might be able to do the same for you.
+It also maps almost directly (there is one additional argument) to the JavaScript string replace function so it is familiar if you have used JavaScript regular expressions.

 I started using [gulp-html-replace](https://github.com/VFK/gulp-html-replace) and found it quite useful for many cases, as well as being a very nicely constructed package with excellent testing.
 But I had situations where I wanted to insert dynamically configured filenames (optionally concatenated and minified) into HTML files and PHP files.
 And I wanted to encode additional information into the markers so the insertion functions could be as general as possible.